alncat/opusTomo/README.md

 During training, opus-TOMO will output temporary volumes called ```tmp*.mrc``` (or the prefix you specified), you can check the intermediate results by viewing them in Chimera.
 By default, opus-TOMO reads subotomograms from disk as needed during training.

 # analyze result <a name="analysis"></a>
 You can use the analysis scripts in ```dsdsh``` to visualize the learned latent space!
-The analysis procedure is detailed as following.
+The analysis procedure is detailed as following and the same as OPUS-DSD!

 The analysis scripts can be invoked by calling command like
 ```